Manhattan Child Support Lawyer

 What Should I Do If My Ex Isn’t Paying Child Support on Time?

 In Kansas, enforcement of child support falls under the purview of the Kansas Department for Children and Families.
-Non-payment or late payments can be reported to this agency, which possesses authority to take enforcement actions such as wage garnishment, property liens, or even driver's license suspension.
+Non-payment or late payments can be reported to this agency, which possesses the authority to take enforcement actions such as wage garnishment, property liens, or even driver's license suspension.
 Timely child support payments are critical for the child’s well-being, and the state provides mechanisms to hold non-compliant parents accountable.

 However, before proceeding with any enforcement, it might be beneficial to consult with our team at Caffey, Johnson & Ingels.
 We can offer you a comprehensive legal strategy, considering both state mechanisms and alternative dispute resolution to enhance resolution efforts and ensure compliance.